sndpchatterjee07/SpringInterviewPro/README.md

 ## Getting Started

-To get started with SpringInterviewPro, simply clone this repository to your local machine.
+To get started with `SpringInterviewPro`, simply clone this repository to your local machine.

 ```
 git clone https://github.com/sndpchatterjee07/SpringInterviewPro.git